WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## Check Documentation

-Check out the [`SyntheticEvent` documentation](https://reactjs.org/docs/events.html) and find the event that allows us to trigger the update whenever a user leaves an input.
+Check out the [`SyntheticEvent` documentation](https://reactjs.org/docs/events.html) and find the event that allows us to trigger an update whenever a user leaves an input.

 > COMMIT
 > DEPLOY